HomeLatest NewsTelecomAmid restrictions for Chinese tech majors, Huawei partners Airtel to roll out Rs 300 crore telecom infra

 Advertisement

 According to experts, the move is likely to keep Chinese equipment makers Huawei and ZTE out of India’s 5G deployments.
-This is in line with the US and the UK which have taken steps to bar them from critical infrastructure.
+This is in line with the and the UK which have taken steps to bar them from critical infrastructure.

 Get the day's headlines from Tech Observer straight in your inbox